apache/flink/docs/ops/config.md

 - `classloader.resolve-order`: Whether Flink should use a child-first `ClassLoader` when loading user-code classes or a parent-first `ClassLoader`.
 Can be one of `parent-first` or `child-first`. (default: `child-first`)

-- `classloader.parent-first-patterns`: A (semicolon-separated) list of patterns that specifies which classes should always be resolved through the parent `ClassLoader` first.
+- `classloader.parent-first-patterns.default`: A (semicolon-separated) list of patterns that specifies which classes should always be resolved through the parent `ClassLoader` first.
 A pattern is a simple prefix that is checked against the fully qualified class name.
-By default, this is set to `java.;org.apache.flink.;javax.annotation;org.slf4j;org.apache.log4j;org.apache.logging.log4j;ch.qos.logback`.
+By default, this is set to `"java.;scala.;org.apache.flink.;com.esotericsoftware.kryo;org.apache.hadoop.;javax.annotation.;org.slf4j;org.apache.log4j;org.apache.logging.log4j;ch.qos.logback"`.
-If you want to change this setting you have to make sure to also include the default patterns in your list of patterns if you want to keep that default behaviour.
+To extend this list beyond the default it is recommended to configure `classloader.parent-first-patterns.additional` instead of modifying this setting directly.

+- `classloader.parent-first-patterns.additional`: A (semicolon-separated) list of patterns that specifies which classes should always be resolved through the parent `ClassLoader` first.
+A pattern is a simple prefix that is checked against the fully qualified class name.
+This list is appended to `classloader.parent-first-patterns.default`.

 ## Advanced Options